You are here

 Why are obligations important?

-Recipient responses to requests for information are important because the question of whether a person has or has not met his or her obligations under the VEA is basic to most decisions to reduce or cancel pension from a date earlier than the date of determination.
+Recipient responses to requests for information are important because the question of whether a person has or has not met his or her obligations under the VEA is basic to most decisions to reduce or cancel pension or payment from a date earlier than the date of determination.
 The end result of such a decision may be a recoverable overpayment.

 Response to obligations determines the date of effect

 The Commission has the power to vary, cancel or suspend a person's pension or payment.
 If an obligation has been imposed on a person under the VEA, and events occur that a result in a reduction in the person's pension or payment, or a loss of eligibility for the pension or paymnet, the legislation requires certain actions to be taken automatically.
 Whether the person has or has not met his or her obligations under s54 of the VEA determines the date that this action is taken, that is, the date of effect for: